gabriel-inf/oscars-newtech/doc/source/userdoc/pce_doc.rst

 Request & Topology Services
 ---------------------------

-The PCE subsystem heavily relies upon the :doc:`service/service_topology_doc` and :doc:`pruningservice_doc` modules.
+The PCE subsystem heavily relies upon the :doc:`service/service_topology_doc` and :doc:`service/service_pruning_doc` modules.
 This collection of services is responsible for evaluating the user inputs, and pruning the topology as necessary depending on which resources are (or are not) available during the reservation’s prescribed lifetime.
 Depending on what parameters are associated with the :doc:`requestspec_doc`, when it is passed into the PCE, the topology will be pruned differently.
 The services in this category can be considered support modules to the PCE business logic modules.